pkoch/cv/README.md

 # Paulo Köch
-Portuguese citizen.
-Currently living in Porto. paulo.koch@gmail.com, +351 934 902 555.
+Portuguese citizen, living in Porto. paulo.koch@gmail.com, +351 934 902 555. <https://www.linkedin.com/in/pkoch/>

-Looking for a technical leadership role with a medium team (~6 people) with some hands-on time (> 20%).
+Hi there! 👋 This CV iteration has a prose-like approach.
+For the classic CV experience, **scan just the bold parts**.

 # Professional History